shriya-analytics/customer-attrition-analysis/data/raw/README.md

-Raw credit card customer data
+This folder contains raw and cleaned customer-level credit card data used for attrition analysis.